The term self-care literally means taking care of yourself and being in charge of your own well-being.

-Stress is as common as other lifestyle health issues like diabetes hence in such times and in such toxic environment that we live right now it becomes pertinent to reflect and put aside sometime exclusively for ourselves.
+Hence the toxic environment in which we live right now, it becomes all the more important to reflect and put aside sometime exclusively for ourselves.

 Without further ado let’s dive into the list of self-care activities that cost little or nothing.